carinasauter/wwcode-august2016/README.md

 - Open a terminal window and type `docker run hello-world` to test whether your installation is working.
 - If you see output that contains the line "Hello from Docker!", keep this terminal window open and proceed to step one.

+> ##### Note:
+> If you have a 2009 or older Mac, you may get an error at some point during this process — if so, go down to section **Step 0 (if you're on Mac OS X 10.10.2 or older, or on a 2009-or-older Mac)** and follow the instructions there.

 #### Step 0 (if you're on Windows 10 Professional/Enterprise 64-bit) — Install and run Docker for Windows